 What Is a Strategic Initiative?

 Another way to look at strategic initiatives is that it’s the instrument that helps deliver on the company’s vision.
 It takes the abstract and makes it practical by putting it into practice in the real world.
-In this definition, a strategic initiative is more than a project.
-It relates to a program or a number of interrelated projects.
+In this definition, a strategic initiative can be a project or a number of interrelated projects, which is known as a program in project management.

 Why Make a Strategic Initiative?